postcss/postcss-import/README.md

 - This plugin works great with [postcss-url](https://github.com/postcss/postcss-url) plugin, which will allow you to adjust assets `url()` (or even inline them) after inlining imported files.
-- In order to optimize output, this plugin will only import a file once on a given scope (root, media query...).
+- In order to optimize output, **this plugin will only import a file once** on a given scope (root, media query...).
 Tests are made from the path & the content of imported files (using a hash table).
+If this behavior is not what you want, look at `skipDuplicates` option

 ## Installation